Women in China: Developments in the People's Republic of China

-The Great Leap Forward's focus on total workforce mobilization resulted in opportunities for women's labor advancement.
-Increasing collectivization of labor brought more opportunities for women to "leave the home," thereby increasing their economic and personal independence.
 As women became increasingly needed to work in agriculture and industry, and encouraged by policy to do so, the phenomenon of Iron Women arose.
 Women did traditionally male work in both fields and factories, including major movements of women into management positions.
 Women competed for high productivity, and those who distinguished themselves came to be called Iron Women.
+Women workers on the mobile film projection teams which brought cinema to rural China were promoted by media as model workers and symbols of advancing gender equality.
+Slogans such as "There is no difference between men and women in this new age," and "We can do anything, and anything we do, we can do it well," became popular.